What Happens to Bail If Released Without Being Charged in Los Angeles?

 However, if a defendant wants to fight the case, then they will have to remain in custody while they do so.
 Under these circumstances, the defendant's lawyer could argue for a release on their own recognizance by demonstrating that the defendant is not a flight risk and not a danger to the community.

-These situations can be tough, because the Los Angeles County criminal courts can move very slowly, thereby prolonging the period of time that an individual must remain in custody while fighting their case.
+These situations can be tough because the Los Angeles County criminal courts can move very slowly, thereby prolonging the period that an individual must remain in custody while fighting their case.

 In some cases, bail can be set very high.
-For example, in three strikes cases and murder cases, bail can be set at over one million dollars.
-If a defendant is a repeat offender on serious crimes, a judge could place no bail, thereby disallowing them from being released.
+For example, in three-strike cases and murder cases, bail can be set at over one million dollars.
+If a defendant is a repeat offender for serious crimes, a judge could place no bail, thereby disallowing them from being released.

 More Information On The Bail Process